coderesolution/OnscrollDetection.js/README.md

 | `is-sticky`    | Temporarily assigned to sticky element set by `[data-onscroll-sticky]` when they are in view.       |
 | `has-stuck`    | Permanently assigned to sticky element set by `[data-onscroll-sticky]` when they have been in view. |

-Note the above are assuming that the classes have not been changed from the default.
+The application remains the same even if the classes have been changed from their default setting.

 ### Events

 #### Element enter/leave the viewport

+Detect when a animation (re)fires from a particular direction.

 ```js
 onscroll.on('onEnter', (element) => {